-To determine how to rank web content, search engines visit websites and scan their content in order to index it.
+To determine how to rank web content, search engines visit websites, and scan their content to index it.
 This practice is known as crawling.

 When search engines crawl your website, it’s content is added to the database, a process known as indexing.